 \subsection{Cross-receptive Focused Inference Network}

 In this paper, we devise a lightweight Cross-receptive Focused Inference Network (CFIN) for SISR.
 As shown in Fig.~\ref{main}, CFIN consists of several CNN-Transformer (CT) blocks and two PixelShuffle layers.
 Meanwhile, each CT block contains a convolution stage and a Transformer stage.
-And each two CT blocks are called once using a loop mechanism for a better trade-off between model size and performance.
+And each two CT block is called once using a loop mechanism for a better trade-off between model size and performance.
 We define the input and output of CFIN as ${I_{LR}}$ and ${I_{SR}}$, respectively.
 Firstly, the dimension of the input image is rapidly increased to obtain shallow features $I_{shallow}$ for subsequent processing

-where $F_{cr}(\cdot)$ is the channel expansion operation.
-Then the shallow features are sent to the CT block for feature extraction and the complete operation of each CT block can be defined as follows
+where $F_{ce}(\cdot)$ is the channel expansion operation.
+Then, the shallow features are sent to CT blocks for feature extraction, and the complete operation of each CT block can be defined as follows